mohammadhashemii/PlaceRep/README.md

 3. **Urban Functionality (UF)**
     TODO

-Run the following command to evaluate on abovementioned tasks.
+Run the following command to evaluate on the above-mentioned tasks.
 You can set the following parameters:

 - `--embeddings`: Path to the region embeddings file.
 - `--run_eval`: Number of evaluation runs (e.g., 10).